MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 ### PowerShell Workflow

 [PowerShell Workflow][workflow] is a feature in Windows PowerShell that builds on top of [Windows Workflow Foundation (WF)][workflow-foundation] that enables the creation of robust runbooks for long-running or parallelized tasks.

-Due to the lack of support for Windows Workflow Foundation in .NET Core, we will not continue to support PowerShell Workflow in PowerShell Core.
+Due to the lack of support for Windows Workflow Foundation in .NET Core, we are not supporting PowerShell Workflow in PowerShell Core.

 In the future, we would like to enable native parallelism/concurrency in the PowerShell language without the need for PowerShell Workflow.